wandyezj/wandyezj.github.io/docs/_drafts/programming-languages-aspects.md

 Is there a Mathematical language?
 One suited to writing out equations and solving them?
 Needs to explain how the problem is solved

+## Core Features

+## Desireable Properties

+Clearly defined and understandable Variable Scope and lifetime.

+Ownership of variables

+Definition of access of variable names
+    - need clearly defined blocks